code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 To avoid having to manage the version compatibility of the different Spring dependencies, we will inherit the defaults from the `spring-boot-starter-parent` parent POM.

-In the plugins section, we included the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "über-jar".
+In the plugins section, we included the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar".
 This will also allow us to start the web service via a Maven command.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>